x-ware-ltd/access-scc-addin/README.md

 ### `UTF-8 Encoding`
 When `UTF-8 Encoding=True`, on export, UCS2 encoded files are converted to UTF-8.
-This affects the following objects:
+This affects the following objects (and the files within these folders):

 - Queries
 - Reports
 - Macros
 - Forms

+### `UTF-8 Encode All`
+When `UTF-8 Encode All=True`, on export, all Access files are converted to UTF-8.
+This is a superset of the files affected by `UTF-8 Encoding` and as such can replace it.
+This affects the following objects (and the files within these folders):

+- Tables
+- Queries
+- Forms
+- Reports
+- Macros
+- Modules
+- Toolbars
+- Extras
+- References
+- IMEXSpecs

 ### `Remove GUIDs`
 When `Remove GUIDs=True`, on export, GUID blocks are removed from Forms and Reports.